slint-ui/slint/docs/langref/src/lin_gradients.md

 ### Linear Gradients

-Gradients allow creating smooth colorful surfaces.
-They are specified using an angle and a series of color stops.
+Linear gradients describe smooth, colorful surfaces.
+They're specified using an angle and a series of color stops.
 The colors will be linearly interpolated between the stops, aligned to an imaginary line that is rotated by the specified angle.
 This is called a linear gradient and is specified using the `@linear-gradient` macro with the following signature: